sersad-ru/MultiSens/docs/Core.md

 Function returns **true** if settings was successfully loaded.
 Otherwise it returns **false**.

-**ATTENTION!** If you register new plugin or change the size of the settings block of any registered plugin you **MUST** clear all settings stored in `EEPROM`.
+**ATTENTION!** If you register a new plugin or change the size of the settings block of any registered plugin you **MUST** clear all settings stored in `EEPROM`.
 Otherwise you will get a wrong values.
-To do this Hold the `DOWN` button and press `RESET` to clear stored settings of all plugins.
+To do this hold the `DOWN` button and press `RESET` to clear stored settings of all plugins.

 ```cpp
 // Define the plugin settings block in the plugin header file